Electronic-Mango/rss-reader-telegram-bot/README.md

 You can in a similar way supply feed links.

 When deploying the bot via Docker I'd also recommend changing the path to persistence pickled file into a mounted volume.
-Otherwise it will be stored directly in the container and it will be removed with it.
+Otherwise, it will be stored directly in the container, and it will be removed with it.
 You can do that either by modifying `telegram` - `persistence_file` value in configuration YAML.

 You can also check out my repository